epitools2024/EPITECH-DOCUMENTATION/docs/c_programming/macros.md

 }
 ```
 <br/>
-We can rewrite above the code using a macro as follows :
+We can rewrite the above code using a macro as follows:

 ```header
 #define ABS(x) (x < 0 ? -x : x)